Tuxxyy/Tuxxyy/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Front End Development Challenges

+- 🌱 I’m currently learning the types of projects that will get me hired

+- 📫 How to reach me: tuxxyy@yahoo.com
 <!--
 **Tuxxyy/Tuxxyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.